podrivo/thegoodman/README.md

 The Good Man is about visual transcription of a narrative.
 Transformed into HTML elements and animated in CSS3, this project aims its efforts to build an animation, in a web browser.
 Without images, just web fonts and shapes, it’s intended to run smoothly and to be as scalable as possible.

 Also, this is my graduation project in Graphic Design.
-It was intended to be a study about animation in code, to understand quirks.
+It was intended to be a study about animation in code, to understand its quirks.
 During the process, [different tests](http://thegoodman.cc/tests) were performed.

 If you’d like to talk, get in touch: @podrivo